 Blend The Beard with Care

-When it comes to blending, you need to ensure no harsh lines at the beginning or at the end of the beard.
+When it comes to blending, you need to ensure no harsh lines at the beginning or the end of the beard.

 Ideally, there should be a beautiful gradient where the hair at the ends shares the space with the skin while it gets denser as you near the middle.
 That way, the beard looks neat and professionally done.